Car Insurance When Moving to Another State: What You Need to Know

 How long do I have to update my car insurance after moving to a new state?

-Most states require you to update your car insurance within 30 days of establishing residency, though timelines range from as few as 10–20 days (California) to 90 days for some states.
+Most states require you to update your car insurance within 30 days of establishing residency, though timelines range from as few as 10–20 days (Florida and California) to 90 days in some states.
 The requirement typically triggers when you register your vehicle, obtain a driver's license, or live in the state for more than 30 consecutive days.
 It's best to contact your insurance company as soon as you decide to move to avoid coverage gaps or compliance issues.
 Check your new state's DMV website for the exact deadline.

 Can I keep my old state's insurance after moving?